See my recommendations for Birdhouse Kits & Books on this page.

 Bird houses need to be easy to open for cleaning.

-Nesting birds will not build a new nest in a house that contains last year’s nest.
+not build a new nest in a house that contains last year’s nest.
+Knowing wild bird nesting habits is important.

 It must be cleaned out after every nesting season.

-An un-hatched egg or dead chick could be left in the house from the previous season and will need to be removed.
+An un-hatched egg or dead chick could be left in the house from the previous season and will need to be removed before the same family or another will take up residence.

 Usually this means one side can be opened or the roof can lift up.